Saher Ahsan, a senior in CBS, joins the lab for a directed research project on E. faecalis biofilm formation. Welcome, Saher!

 Ruth and Amanda presented their posters on bacterial competition mechanisms and E. faecalis clinical isolates at the Midwest Microbial Pathogenesis Conference in Chicago, IL.
 It was a fun time science-ing and sightseeing.
 Great job on the posters!

-Ethan, Amanda, and Julia attended the 6th International Conference on Enterococci in beautiful Porto, Portugal!
-Julia and Ethan gave talks, and Amanda presented a poster of her work on E. faecalis clinical isolates.
+The lab attended the 6th International Conference on Enterococci in beautiful Porto, Portugal!
 A week well spent with friends and colleagues!

 Our postdoc Dr. Ruth Isenberg was recently awarded a spot in the University of Minnesota's IRACDA training program!
 Congratulations, Ruth!